ditoskas/fontawesome-builder/README.md

 composer require ditoskas/fontawesome-builder
 ```

-To use the library on the project, add the use statement and call the static functions
+To use the library on the project, add the use statement, declare a FaIcon model or use the static FontAwesomeBuilder and call the icon function.

 ```php
 <?php